Yuri Slezkine

 Yuri Lvovich Slezkine (Russian: Ю́рий Льво́вич Слёзкин Yúriy L'vóvich Slyózkin; born February 7, 1956) is a Russian-born American historian and translator.

 He was a professor of Russian history, Sovietologist, and served as Director of the Institute of Slavic, East European, and Eurasian Studies at the University of California, Berkeley in 2004-2013.

 He is best known as the author of the books The Jewish Century (2004) and The House of Government: A Saga of The Russian Revolution (2017).

-Career
+Life and career

+Slezkine was born into a family which "considered itself a part of the Russian intelligentsia".
+He was raised in a secular household, and only became aware of his maternal Jewish descent at the age of 11.
+His maternal grandparents emigrated to Argentina from the Pale of Settlement before moving back to Russia in 1931, inspired by their socialist convictions.
+Their daughter, Slezkine's mother, was a violin teacher.
+Paternally, Slezkine is descended from a noble family with a tradition of service to the Russian Empire; his paternal grandfather, also named Yuri Slezkine, was a novelist and friend of Mikhail Bulgakov, and his father, Lev Slezkine was a historian of the Americas.

-Slezkine originally trained as an interpreter in Moscow State University.
-His first trip outside the Soviet Union was in 1978-1979, when he worked as a translator in Mozambique.
+Slezkine studied medieval Russian literature at Moscow State University, but took up Portuguese in his senior year in response to the end of the Portuguese Colonial War.
+His first trip outside the Soviet Union was in 1978-1979, when he worked as a translator in Beira, Mozambique.
 He returned to Moscow to serve as a translator of Portuguese and moved to Lisbon in 1982 before entering graduate school in Austin, Texas, the following year.
-He earned a PhD from the University of Texas at Austin.
+He earned a PhD in history from the University of Texas at Austin.
+At Austin, he was taught by Sheila Fitzpatrick.

 Slezkine was a W. Glenn Campbell and Rita Ricardo-Campbell National Fellow at Stanford University's Hoover Institution and Jane K. Sather Professor of History at the University of California, Berkeley.
 He is also a member of the American Academy of Arts and Sciences (2008).

+Slezkine met his wife, a scholar of Russian, at Austin.
+As of 2025, Slezkine lived in a dacha in Latvia, and visited Russia at least once a year.